pkmntrainerblue/polishedcrystal/README.md

 **Squirtle**

-**Munchlax**

-All of them will be available earlier than normal through NPCs.
-Look for them in Ilex Forest, Goldenrod Department Store, Ecruteak Shrine and Olivine docks.
+All 3 of the Kanto starters will be available earlier than normal through NPCs.
+Look for them in Ilex Forest, Ecruteak Shrine and Olivine docks.

 ## Changes to existing Pokemon:

 **Raichu:**
 Had its BST increased slightly.
-Type changed to Electric/Normal.
 New hidden ability, Transistor.

 **Alolan Raichu:**
 New regular ability, Surge Surfer.